ItsAlxl/darktide-mods/README.md

 Get it on [Nexus](https://www.nexusmods.com/warhammer40kdarktide/mods/67).

 ## Click2Play
-Adds your characters' currencies to the character select screen.
+In the character select screen, simply re-select your currently-selected character to start playing as them.

 Get it on [Nexus](https://www.nexusmods.com/warhammer40kdarktide/mods/86).